jonnlai/run-tracker/README.md

 ### Solved Bugs

-- It was necessary to refresh the page/re-run the programme after creating a username in order to be able to input data as otherwise the application did not recognise the username.
+- It was necessary to refresh the page/re-run the programme after creating a username in order to be able to input data, as otherwise the application would not recognise the username.
 This also meant that it was possible to create the same username twice.
-This issue was fixed by assigning the list of usernames fetched from Google Sheet to local variable instead of global variable at the beginning.
+This issue was fixed by assigning the list of usernames fetched from Google Sheet to a local variable instead of a global variable at the beginning.
-- After returning to the main menu, it was not possible to use any of the other function because return_to_start function because the function called the welcome_user function instead of the main function.
+- After returning to the main menu, it was not possible to use any of the other functions because the return_to_start function called the welcome_user function instead of the main function.
-- Exception handling of the question asking the user to confirm that they have correctly inputted their running data took the user back to input their data if they entered an invalid value instead of asking the again whether or not the data is correct.
+- Exception handling of the question asking the user to confirm that they have correctly inputted their running data took the user back to input their data if they entered an invalid value instead of asking again whether or not the data is correct.
 This was fixed by adding another while loop inside the input_data function.
 - After importing Colorama, ModuleNotFoundError was received when trying to use the deployed application.
 This bug was solved by updating the requirements.txt file to include Colorama.

 ## Deployment